n0pe-sled/n0pe-sled.github.io/_posts/2017-01-13-WMI-Persistence.markdown

 categories: Archive
 ---

-Lets be honest implementing persistence can be hard, messy, and get you caught.
+Lets be honest implementing persistence on a pentest can be hard, messy, and get you caught.
 Fuzzy Security did a great overview of some of the most common techniques used today and how to implement them.
-You can find that [here](http://www.fuzzysecurity.com/tutorials/19.html).
+You can find that blog post [here](http://www.fuzzysecurity.com/tutorials/19.html).

 Some of the persistence techniques mentioned are:
 1. Persistence through the Registry